 - Trace water vapour alongside sulfur‐bearing compounds

 In 2020, researchers reported detecting phosphine gas, a potential biosignature, in the upper clouds.
 The result sparked debate but later re‑analyses cast doubt on the concentration, and some studies found no clear signal.
-To date it remains unconfirmed whether phosphine truly exists in Venus’s atmosphere.65
+To date it remains unconfirmed whether phosphine truly exists in Venus’s atmosphere.65: Go to reference 65 at the end of the page

 In conclusion